Hi, as a writer I write every day. Some I publish, some I keep for private viewers. I hope you enjoy reading this one.

 I however believe that scientists are coming to term with *is idea especially through the advancement in Quantum Mechanics and Astro Physics.
 Although they still use calculations to prove their hypothesis, they still are subject to conformity bias.
 They see what they want to see and thus use theorems to support their findings.
 Thus in a way those scientists are pretty much liken to modern day wizards.

 I too use models to prove my point.
 Things like Al Araf 7:7, the Troca shell, the Turbine Spiral and the Adjoining Croissant are my ways of making you see what I see.
-What is lacking is the mathematical aspect of it; the nuts and bolt.
+What is lacking is the mathematical aspect of it; the nuts and bolts.
 However I do know what the end products look like.
 Much like S.V.
 Ramanujan *a[s] his mathematical theorems.

 * These are external intervention in a form of ciphers.